xcore/sc_i2s/doc/master.rst

 If required, the function get_mclk_bclk_div() returns this value given a sample freqency and master clock frequency.

 On calling the I2S master thread it's first task is to setup the hardware resources into a configuration suitable for I2S operation.

+The data, LRCLK and BCLK are single bit ports setup as "buffered" ports with a transfer width of 32.
+This means that every input/output operation causes 32 bits of data to be transferred.

 One clock block is clocked from the master clock (MCLK port).
 This clock block is then used to clock the BCLK port.